Minor Arcana

 Personal projection in the Minor Arcana of the Tarot of Marseille, to the contrary, is at first glance impossible.
 And if our eyes have been trained, by penetrating the secrets of the Minor Arcana and Court Cards, then the Major Arcana will show themselves to us under their true appearance, which is sacred.

-Jodorowsky argues that the non-figurative Minor Arcana of the Tarot de Marseille resists subjective projection and thereby serves as the indispensable training ground for perceiving the sacred truth of the Major Arcana.
+Jodorowsky argues that the non-figurative Minor Arcana of the Tarot de Marseille serves as a necessary disciplinary training ground, purging personal projection so that the Major Arcana can subsequently be perceived in their sacred authenticity.

 Jodorowsky, Alejandro, The Way of Tarot: The Spiritual Teacher in the Cards, 2004thesis